The Stockholm archipelago of 30,000 islands, skerries and rocks starts very close to the city and spreadings 80 km east into the Baltic Sea.

-The most popular way to see the archipelago, called the skärgården by locals, is by ferry.
-You can as easily go for five weeks as for five hours and buy tickets accordingly from ferry service Cinderella and ferry company Waxholmsbolaget.
+The most popular way to see the archipelago, called the 'skärgården' by locals, is by ferry.
+You can easily buy tickets for short and long trips from ferry service Cinderella and ferry company Waxholmsbolaget.

 You can boat, hike, fish, sea kayak, bike and swim and even ice yacht.
-Look for wild berries in August and mushrooms in August and September.
-Cook your own fish on BBQ stations at camping sites, or go gourmet at some famed Swedish restaurants on Fjäderholmarna, Grinda and Värmdö.
+Forage for wild berries and mushrooms in early autumn, cook your own fish on BBQ stations at camp sites, or go gourmet at some of the well known Swedish restaurants on Fjäderholmarna, Grinda and Värmdö.

 Where to stay

 Once refuge of farmers and fishermen, the Stockholm archipelago – the largest in Sweden – is now home to some of the poshest Stockholmers and has over 50,000 holiday homes ranging from red wooden one room cottages to full-scale 'I’ve-won-the-lottery' villas.
 But you don’t have to be a local to stay overnight.
 Camping, hostels and hiring of cottages is common, and you can also stay in traditional country guesthouses as well as swish hotels.